clefern/nestjs-tasks/README.md

 - jwt.strategy and auth.module

-Then we can provide an extra value JWT_SECRET TO OUR environmenr
+Then we can provide an extra value JWT_SECRET TO OUR environment `JWT_SECRET: Joi.string().required(),` in the config.schema

+and put the `JWT_SECRET` in the env file

+Usually the value of it is using a online password generator tool